French success story in the luxury world. The incredible story of the Louis Vuitton trunk maker:

 1996 - Reissue in an exceptional collection of checkered PVC canvas

-2010 - revival of the traditional flower trunk in the form of a VIP mini paperweight trunk or jewelry box.
+2010 - revival of the traditional flower trunk in the form of a mini VIP gift box, paperweight or jewelry box.

 Louis Vuitton has never ceased to develop its fabrics.

-The first were united, then checkerboard, and the famous LV canvas better known today as "Monogram", these canvases have gone through the ages.
+The first were united, then with checkerboard, and the famous LV canvas better known today under the name of "Monogram", these fabrics have survived the ages.

-The first were woven , then stenciled , then screen-printed to become today's monogram PVC canvas .
+The first were woven , then printed with a stencil , then printed with screen printing to become today's monogram PVC canvas .

 Louis Vuitton store 1854 - 1978